rubenromanvilasau/frontend-wisely/README.md

 - Update a task
 - Delete a task

 ## Tech

 - [Vue.js] - Vue.js v3.4.29
 - [Axios] - fast node.js network app framework v4.21.1
+- [Pinia] - Pinia v2.2.4

 Repository: [repository]
 on GitHub.

 ## Installation

 It requires [Node.js](https://nodejs.org/) v22.8.0 to run.
 If you have nvm installed you can do

 ```sh
 nvm use
 ```

 (there's a .nvmrc file that contains appropiate node version)

 Install the dependencies and devDependencies, database will be seeded automatically.